cacheMon/libCacheSim-python/docs/src/en/getting_started/quickstart.md

 The above example demonstrates the basic workflow of using `libcachesim` for cache simulation:

-1. Use `DataLoader` to download a cache trace file from an S3 bucket.
-2. Open and efficiently process the trace file with `TraceReader`.
+1. Open and efficiently process the trace file with `TraceReader`.
-3. Initialize a cache object (here, `S3FIFO`) with a specified cache size (e.g., 1MB).
+2. Initialize a cache object (here, `S3FIFO`) with a specified cache size (e.g., 1MB).
-4. Run the simulation on the entire trace using `process_trace` to obtain object and byte miss ratios.
+3. Run the simulation on the entire trace using `process_trace` to obtain object and byte miss ratios.
-5. Optionally, process only a portion of the trace by specifying `start_req` and `max_req` for partial simulation.
+4. Optionally, process only a portion of the trace by specifying `start_req` and `max_req` for partial simulation.

 This workflow applies to most cache algorithms and trace types, making it easy to get started and customize your experiments.